Are you concerned that you or your partner has sleep apnea? The American Academy of Sleep Medicine provides this definition:

 In helping to assess your risk for OSA, several factors increase your likelihood of developing the condition:

-If you've answered yes to any of these questions, please take the test below.
-This questionnaire is used by some doctors to screen patients for sleep disorders.
-You can fill it out and see the results to assess your score.
+If you've answered yes to any of these questions, please take one or both of the tests below.
+These questionnaires are used by some doctors to screen patients for sleep disorders.
+You can fill them out and see the results to assess your score.
 If necessary, you should share your results with your doctor.

 How likely are you to doze off or fall asleep in the following situations, in contrast to feeling just tired?
 This refers to your usual way of life in recent times.
 Even if you have not done some of these things recently, try to work out how they would have affected you.
 Use the following scale to choose the most appropriate number for each situation: